ratwolfzero/hopalong_python/README.md

 Where p is a parameter.

-Instead, you may observe high-density cycles, characterized by a relatively small number of points being hit repeatedly.
+Instead, you may observe high-density cycles, characterized by a relatively small number of pixels being hit repeatedly.
 This suggests that in these cases, the system may settle into a periodic orbit, where the density of hits sums to the total number of iterations, assuming no outliers or other anomalies.
-It also seems that certain of these "high density cycle points" lie at the boundaries of the attractor extents.
+It also seems that certain of these "high density cycle pixels" lie at the boundaries of the attractor extents.

-For example, with a = b = 5, c = 0 we get the 3-cycle: (0, 0), (0, 5), (5, 5).
+For example, with parametrs a = b = 5, c = 0 we get the 3-cycles: (0, 0), (0, 5), (5, 5).
 If iterated 90000 times, the pixel hit count is 30000 per pixel.

-So If you want to experiment with this, it is recommend that you reduce the total number of pixels by reducing the image resolution (e.g. 100x100) in order to achieve a better visual representation of the corresponding pixels.
+So If you want to experiment with this, it is recommend that you reduce the total number of pixels by reducing the image resolution (e.g. 100x100) in order to achieve a better visual representation of the pixels bordering the minimum and maximum extents of the trajectory.

     def main(image_size=(100, 100), color_map='hot'):